yihu111/snap2cash/README.md

 ## 🚀 Features

 - **Agentic AI Integration** by working in an orchestrated manner to gather all information:
-    - Uses [Langflow](https://langflow.org/) to extract titles, descriptions, and categories from uploaded images.
+    - Leverages 2 [Langflow](https://langflow.org/) flows to automatically extract titles, descriptions, and categories from uploaded images.
 An orchestrator agent calls the relevant agents/tools specialised to different tasks (e.g., after the research agent, the pricing agent gets called by the orchestrator agent and it uses the previous information).
     - **ElevenLabs**: A key feature is that after uploading the image, a voice agent further asks relevant and concise questions relating to the image used in the following workflow.
 - **Instant Listings**: Auto-populates and posts listings to a mock marketplace hosted on Vercel (eBay Developer Program takes several days for verification).